Professional video over IP

-Professional video over IP systems use some existing standard video codec to reduce the program material to a bitstream (e.g., an MPEG transport stream), and then to use an Internet Protocol (IP) network to carry that bitstream encapsulated in a stream of IP packets.
+Professional video over IP systems use some existing standard video codec to reduce the program material to a bitstream (e.g., an MPEG transport stream), and then use an Internet Protocol (IP) network to carry that bitstream encapsulated in a stream of IP packets.
 This is typically accomplished using some variant of the RTP protocol.

 Carrying professional video over IP networks has special challenges compared to most non-time-critical IP traffic.
-Many of these problems are similar to those encountered in voice over IP, but to a much higher level of engineering requirements.
-In particular, there are very strict quality of service requirements which must be fulfilled for use in professional broadcast environments.
+Many of these problems are similar to those encountered in voice over IP, but to more stringent engineering requirements.
+In particular, there are very strict quality of service requirements that must be fulfilled for use in professional broadcast environments.

 Packet loss

 Since even well-engineered IP networks tend to have a small residual packet loss rate caused by low-probability statistical congestion events and amplification of bit errors in the underlying hardware, most professional solutions use some kind of forward error correction to ensure that the encoded video stream can be reconstructed even if a few packets are lost.
-This is typically applied at the packet level, since the encapsulated video bitstream is typically only designed to tolerate low levels of bit or burst errors, rather than the loss of whole packets.
+This is usually applied at the packet level, since the encapsulated video bitstream is typically only designed to tolerate low levels of bit or burst errors, rather than the loss of whole packets.
 Resending packets is not an option because of the sequential nature of the underlying video signal.
-For live video, a resent packet would arrive well after the arrival of the next frame of video.
+For live video, a re-sent packet would arrive well after the arrival of the next frame of video.

 Network delay variation

 Network delay variation can be kept to a minimum by using a high-speed network backbone, and ensuring that video traffic does not encounter excessive queue delays.
 This is typically done by either ensuring that the network is not too close to its full capacity, or that video traffic is prioritized using traffic engineering techniques (see below).

 The remaining delay variation can be removed by buffering, at the expense of added time delay.
-If forward error correction is used, a small proportion of packets arriving after the deadline can be tolerated, since they can be dealt with by being discarded on receipt, and then treated in the same way as lost packets.
-Added time delay is particularly unwelcome in PTZ cameras as it makes operator control difficult at values over 250ms.
+If forward error correction is used, a small proportion of packets arriving after the deadline can be tolerated as they can be discarded on receipt and treated in the same way as lost packets.
+Added time delay over 250ms is particularly problematical with PTZ cameras as it makes operator control difficult.